 These tend to cut more quickly and smoothly than electrics, and their faster chain speeds require less pressure.
 But most are heavier and noisier, require fueling and regular service for the engine's air filter and spark plug, and emit exhaust fumes.
 And starting the engine usually requires several hard yanks on a starter cord.
 Chain-bar lengths are typically 16 to 18 inches for homeowner saws, longer for pro models.

 Electric chain saws

 Most electric saws have a plug-in power cord and cost less than gas-powered models.
 Most also weigh less.
 And all start effortlessly: Just plug them in and squeeze the trigger.
-But their slower sawing limits them to lighter-duty chores, while their power cord keeps you tethered to the nearest electric outlet.
+But their slower sawing speed limits them to lighter-duty chores, while their power cord keeps you tethered to the nearest electric outlet.
 You'll also need a 14-gauge or even heavier 12-gauge extension cord to get the amperage needed for optimal performance.
 Cordless electric chain saws run on battery power and free you from a power cord.
-But they can cost more than many gas saws, and their short run time per charge and even slower speeds are strictly for light-duty sawing.
-Bar lengths are typically 14 to 16 inches for corded-electric saws, 12 inches for cordless battery models.
+But they can cost more than many gas saws, and their short run time per charge and slower speeds make these units strictly for light-duty sawing.
+Bar lengths are typically 14 to 16 inches for corded-electric saws, 12 inches for battery-powered models.

 Extra guard links and a less-aggressive cutting profile help keep the chain from taking too large a bite, which could cause kickback.
 Most saws now include this feature.

 Most chain saws have a bar with a narrow tip or nose to limit the cutting area that generates most kickback.

 This feature stops the chain almost instantly when the front hand guard is pushed forward or if the saw kicks back.
 Most gas-powered saws and many electrics now have one.